 I think it looks good, but I’m sure there are better bits our there to make a head out of than that what I did, (like left over control panel consoles?)
 So don’t take that step for gospel as this thing can get pricey fast.

 After the head that’s pretty much it for the conversion.
 If I was going crazy I’d finish up the base like he was busting out of the ground all killer like, fill the gaps with liquid green stuff (see article) and then paint!

-Three Sixty below, and you can also checkout the rest of my Necron conversion articles here.
+Three Sixty below.
 There are quite a few of them now, I’ve been enjoying the new release!

 What do you think?
 Did I hit the artwork on the head, or epic fail? -MBG